ShipBlu/vue-select/docs/api/props.md

 ## components <Badge text="v3.1.0+" />

-API to overwrite default vue-select components with your own.
+API to overwrite default shipblu-vue-select components with your own.
 This can be used to change the clear button or select chevron with your own markup.

 The object provided to the components prop will be merged with Vue Select's default components.